comp523-trauma-ready/trauma-ready/README.md

     * Display settings
     * Local storage

+## Administrator Portal (Users)
+The website for the Administrator portal is https://comp523-statt-web-portal.herokuapp.com/ .
+The portal allows for administrators to access the information stored in the database that the application uses and make alterations as necessary.
+Administrators will need proper authentication to gain access to this information.

+### Authentication
+In order to access the deeper portions of the portal, Administrators must provided an approved login and password.

+### Dashboard
+After logging into the web portal, administrators are presented with a dashboard.
+This dashboard provides links to the different collections in the database.
+These collections are: hospitals (https://comp523-statt-web-portal.herokuapp.com/hospital), racs (https://comp523-statt-web-portal.herokuapp.com/rac), activations (https://comp523-statt-web-portal.herokuapp.com/activations) and traumas (https://comp523-statt-web-portal.herokuapp.com/trauma).

+### Links
+These links lead to web pages, each with a table which displays all of the documents (as they are called in our chosen database, MongoDB) found in that collection.
+Here, administrators will be able to add, update, and delete documents as they see fit.
+These changes will be present in the mobile application interface.

+Administrators will be able to view how the data is formatted in JSON (Javascript Object Notation) file format by adding to the url path the integer ID of a given object.
+For example, https://comp523-statt-web-portal.herokuapp.com/hospital/0 will display the JSON for the the hospital saved in the database with an ID of 0.

+Note: There are no negative IDs.
+Also, the ability to view the documents in JSON format is in truth more useful from a Developer's      standpoint, than from a User's or Administrator's standpoint.

 ## Getting Started (Developers)

 *Instructions currently only apply to Mac/Linux systems.
 Windows support in progress.*